 Documentation surrounding these scholarships including the solicitation, collection of applications, screening, review and award on an annual basis will be under the review of the Executive Board.
 A list of applications and awards made will be maintained for a period of three years and available to any person upon request.

 Item 2.
 Camp Projects Committee: a service committee whose function it is to propose plan and oversee various projects (constructions, restorations, etc.) that would benefit the camp by way of work weekends (the participants being the membership).

 Item 3.
-Program Committee: an activities committee responsible for the planning and operation of the annual winter banquet and fall reunion.
+Program Committee: an activities committee responsible for the planning and operation of the annual gala and reunion weekend.

 Item 4.
 Sequassen Historical Committee: whose purpose is to gather research and preserve all data, artifacts and memorabilia (songs, stories, people, events, etc.) of the Camp.

 Item 5.
 Plaques and Memorial Committee: whose purpose is to initiate and present for the approval of the membership, such honors (awards, dedications, and memorials) as would be appropriate.